 Yes, you can most certainly use it in 2021 thanks to the iOS 14 update which is available for the 6s series.
 It still performs like a champ and refurbished 6s offer greater value for money and savings.

 iPhone 6s battery replacement costs anywhere between $40-$79 depending on where you get it replaced.
 Some Aussie repair places in remote areas might charge you $79 while in the metro areas it can cost around $40-$50.
 Now it doesn't mean the cheaper one is fake or won't last long, but its a matter of how much margin the retailer is making.
 Some batteries, however, are of inferior quality but generally speaking you should expect at least 6 months warranty with your new battery.

 Apple doesn't sell the screens outright so any screen replacements are done via third party repair places.
-This can cost anywhere between $79-$150 depending on where you at as explained above.
-The quality of the screen is quite standard and more or less OEM specs, however if you're not comfortable with the screen resolution, ask the repair place to install the highest quality screen
+This can cost anywhere between $79-$150 depending on where you are at as explained above.
+The quality of the screen is quite standard and more or less OEM specs, however, if you're not comfortable with the screen resolution, ask the repair place to install the highest quality screen

 More information can be found on Wikipedia https://en.wikipedia.org/wiki/IPhone_6S